 What Do I Do If I Get Stung?

-Bees will not generally sting if unprovoked usually the bee has been trapped in hair or crushed.
-When close to a beehive avoid flapping your arms and moving rapidly, if the bees are antagonised, walk away through undergrowth or trees if possible.
-If stung scrape the sting out with your fingernail as the sting still pumps venom for some time after the bee has left.
+Bees will not generally sting if unprovoked; usually the bee has been trapped in hair or crushed.
+When close to a beehive avoid flapping your arms and moving rapidly; if the bees are antagonised, walk away through undergrowth or trees, if possible.
+If you are stung, scrape the sting out with your fingernail as the sting still pumps venom for some time after the bee has left.